Shipworm: Anatomy

 Teredo navalis develops from eggs to metamorphosing larvae in about five weeks.
 They spend half of this time in the mother's gill chamber before being discharged as free-swimming larvae into the sea.
 Their sexes alternate, young are hermaphrodites while adults can be either male or female.
 Typically, organisms are male at first and female subsequently.
 A second male to female phase may occur, however shipworms rarely live long enough to complete the second phase.
 They have a lifespan of 1 to 3 years.

-Anatomy
+Physiology

 Disposition of the main organs in a shipworm.
 GDA: anterior digestive gland; GDV: ventral digestive gland, with its orifices in the stomach.
 Orifices uri. et gen., urinary and genital orifices.
 The left ventricle is sectioned near its base.
 The nerve ganglion is in blue.
 The distance between pallets and foot spans several time the animal's diameter.

 Shipworm anatomy reveals the typical organs of a bivalve mollusk, although with dimensional or positional peculiarities due to the thinness and length of the occupied space.
 Furthermore, some structures find no equivalent in other bivalve groups.